-Montana falls in the Getting Started (G) tier of states when it comes to indicators of Strong Families.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of families in poverty with babies receiving TANF and babies living in crowded housing.
-Montana is doing worse than the national average on indicators such as the percentages of parents who report being resilient and babies who have had one adverse experience.
-Policy-wise, the state has implemented 1 of 5 policies that promote strong families, such as paid sick and family leave, Temporary Assistance to Needy Families (TANF) options, the Child Tax Credit, and Earned Income Tax Credit.
+Montana falls in the Reaching Forward (R) tier of states when it comes to indicators of Strong Families.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the percentages of babies living in crowded housing and babies who could benefit from home visiting receiving those services.
+Montana is doing worse than the national average on indicators such as the percentage of babies who have had one adverse experience and the rate of babies experiencing maltreatment.

 Strong Families Policy in Montana